pamsfwang/Psych45/WWW/syllabus/index.rst

 we ask that you provide brief responses (uploading your responses via Canvas).
 MIA Demos should be completed and uploaded to Canvas 24hrs prior to the date/lecture specified on the syllabus.

 .. note:: Late policy: Points will be taken off for late assignments unless there is a medical emergency, in fairness to those who submit in a timely manner.
-Serious health or other issues that interfere with assignment dates can be discussed with the Alternate Exams TA (Shao-Fang (Pam) Wang).
+Serious health or other issues that interfere with assignment dates can be discussed with the Alternate Exams TA (Pam Wang).

 ----------------